Two-photon absorption: Selection Rules

 The polarization-dependence of the TPA selection rules has distinct effects on TPA spectra in semiconductor quantum wells (QWs).
 Light polarized in the plane of the well (i.e., TE-polarized) can excite transitions from the light-hole (LH) or the heavy-hole (HH) band.
 However, light polarized normal to the plane of the QW (i.e., TM-polarized) can only excite transitions from the light-hole band.

 This follows directly from the $\Delta M$ selection rule in the table above.
 In solid-state physics, the LH and HH bands arise from the two different $|m_j|$ values the valence electrons can take, with HH having $m_j = \pm 3/2$ and LH having $m_j = \pm 1/2$.
 In the conduction band (CB), we assume all electrons are in s-like states, with $\ell = 0$ (and therefore, with $m_j = \pm 1/2$).
 From the table above, under TM polarization (π-π polarization in the table), one of the selection rules is $\Delta m_j = 0$ ($\Delta M = 0$ in the table).
 Thus, TM polarized light cannot excite HH-CB transitions.
 On the other hand, TE polarized light (σ-σ in the notation of the table above) has no such restriction on $\Delta m_j$.
 Thus, both HH-CB and LH-CB transitions can be cause by TE-polarized light.

 Measurements

 Two-photon absorption can be measured by several techniques.
 Some of them are two-photon excited fluorescence (TPEF), z-scan, self-diffraction or nonlinear transmission (NLT).
 Pulsed lasers are most often used because two-photon absorption is a third-order nonlinear optical process, and therefore is most efficient at very high intensities.
+However, since the incidence of two-photons classically scales as the square of intensity, quantifying two photon absorption requires measurement of pulse characteristics, or comparison to established references.